8 Easy Weekend Getaways from New York City

 North Fork, Long Island

 If you’re seeking a quick getaway that has it all, look no farther than Long Island.
 Every summer, jet-setters and chino connoisseurs alike flock to Shelter Island and the Hamptons for their pretty beaches and stately shingle-style houses—plus the occasional velvet-roped club.
-For a quieter experience, consider the island’s rural sibling, the North Fork, a bastion of family-owned vineyards, no-fuss farm-to-table bistros, and fresh-shucked oysters.
+For a quieter experience, consider the island’s rural sibling, the North Fork, a bastion of no-fuss farm-to-table bistros and family-owned vineyards that are even better come fall.
 With its crisp white palette and simple modern décor, Greenport’s American Beech sets the tone for a low-key wine weekend.
 After a day spent hunting antiques (just try to leave Beall & Bell on Main Street empty-handed), unwind with a sundowner at mixology den Brix & Rye before tucking into risotto fritters and clam-braised hake at North Fork Table & Inn.

 Fairfield County, CT